terraswarm/apriltagJS/README.md

 ## Changes that were made

-1. The getopt library was not well supported, so that code is commented out in apriltag/example/apriltag_demo.c
+1. The getopt library was not well supported, so that code is commented out in `apriltag/example/apriltag_demo.c`

-2. To pass files in to code compiled with Emscripten, we need to define use the (Emscripten Filesystem API)[https://kripken.github.io/emscripten-site/docs/api_reference/Filesystem-API.html].
+2. To pass files in to code compiled with Emscripten, we need to define use the [Emscripten Filesystem API](https://kripken.github.io/emscripten-site/docs/api_reference/Filesystem-API.html).
 So, we define a path called `/working`, so we add the following to apriltag/example/apriltag_demo.js

 ```
     #ifdef JS